True Parents Legacy Archive

 Questions & Answers

-Essential facts about the Unification movement — its founder, teachings, practices, and place among the world's religions.
+Essential facts about the Unification movement — its founder, core teachings, sacred texts, and place among the world's religions, grounded in Rev. Sun Myung Moon's primary words.

 What is the Unification Church?

-The Unification Church was founded by Rev. Sun Myung Moon in South Korea in 1954 under the name Holy Spirit Association for the Unification of World Christianity (HSA-UWC).
-On April 10, 1997, the organization officially changed its name to the Family Federation for World Peace and Unification (FFWPU).
-This change was not merely cosmetic — it marked a fundamental shift in the movement's mission: from seeking the unification of Christianity to building an ideal world centered on God-centered families.
-The FFWPU is active in over 100 countries worldwide and continues to operate under this name today.
+The Unification Church is a global faith movement founded by Rev. Sun Myung Moon in South Korea in 1954, originally under the name Holy Spirit Association for the Unification of World Christianity (HSA-UWC).
+On April 10, 1997, it took the name Family Federation for World Peace and Unification (FFWPU) — a change that marked a deepening of its mission from the unification of Christianity to the building of an ideal world of God-centered families.
+Its doctrine is set out in the Exposition of the Divine Principle, which presents human history as a providence of restoration moving toward the Kingdom of Heaven on earth.
+Today the FFWPU is active in more than 100 countries, and it understands itself less as one denomination among many than as a movement to complete the work of salvation begun in the Bible.

 What is the Marriage Blessing?